microsoft/MLOpsPython/docs/getting_started.md

 ### Deploy the Model to Azure App Service (Azure Web App for containers)

-If you want to deploy your scoring service as an [Azure App Service](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-deploy-app-service), you'll need to do the following.
+If you want to deploy your scoring service as an [Azure App Service](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-deploy-app-service) instead of ACI and AKS, follow these additional steps.

 In the Variables tab, edit your variable group (`devopsforai-aml-vg`) and add a variable: